Embird Embroidery Software

 Zoom

-Use Zoom tool to increase and decrease the zoom factor.
+Use the Zoom tool to increase and decrease the zoom factor.
 Use left clicks to zoom in and right clicks to zoom out.

 Pencil